SasView/sasview/src/sas/qtgui/Calculators/media/sas_calculator_help.rst

 Using PDB/OMF or SLD files
 --------------------------

-The SANS Calculator tool can read some PDB, OMF or SLD files but ignores polarized/magnetic scattering when doing so, thus related parameters such as *Up_frac_in*, etc, will be ignored.
+The SANS Calculator tool can read some PDB, OMF or SLD files.
+PDB and SLD files ignore polarized/magnetic scattering, thus related parameters such as *Up_frac_in*, etc, are greyed out.

 The calculation for fixed orientation uses Equation 1 above resulting in a 2D output, whereas the scattering calculation averaged over all the orientations